 Professional teeth whitening seems to be the most popular solution for stained teeth, but is it your best option?
 Teeth are either bleached in your dentist’s office or at home with provided tools.
 Determining factors such as poor gum health and existing dental work may make other methods better solutions.
-Nashville Center for Aesthetic Dentistry – Dr. Dennis Wells can help you get the information you need to make an informed decision.
+Nashville Aesthetic Dentistry – Dennis J. Wells, DDS – Dr. Dennis Wells can help you get the information you need to make an informed decision.

 Who Is a Good Candidate for Professional Whitening?
 Professional bleaching is a good answer for most people with permanent teeth and good oral health.
 Additionally, if you do not have tender or receding gums, bleaching should be fine.
 It works well to eradicate stubborn, yellowish stains, however, the American Dental Association states that brown and gray stains do not always whiten well.
 Patients with previous work to front teeth, tooth-colored fillings, and crowns are also not good candidates.
 Your dentist can tell you if you are a good candidate or what other options might be available for you.